Be sure to check back for more FAQ as we will continue to add your frequently asked questions

 and a few other domain names that we are currently not using.

-We get asked to compare ourselves with his service but we cannot since none of us here use his service.
-The only thing we can offer in comparison is that we supply our clients with daily researched surplus lists we create from the auctions we watch live.
+We get asked to compare ourselves with their service or review them but we cannot since none of us here use their services.
+The only thing we can offer in comparison is that we supply our clients with daily (Lien researched) surplus lists we create from the auctions we watch live.
 We also supply the property owners name and mailing address as well as the Property Information Reports from the counties.